Listen

 Solo #3

 My primary intention with this straightforward solo is to prep the drummer to play for a steel band.
 Soca and Songo grooves are played for the majority of the solo.
-The Soca groove in particular has risen in popularity in pop music, so players will likely recognize it quickly.
+The Soca groove in particular has risen in popularity in mainstream music, so players will likely recognize it quickly.

 Solo #4